 Throughout the year, SIMS organizes short-term mission service trips around the globe for groups of students and health professionals.
 SIMS teams are interdisciplinary and composed primarily of Loma Linda University (LLU) students from various schools and programs.
 Other LLUH volunteers may participate in a trip depending on available space.

 Group trips are open to any currently enrolled LLU student and are generally filled on a first-come, first serve basis.

-- Click on the desired trip and complete the registration form
+- Click on the desired trip below and complete the registration form